build-on-aws/content/posts/monitor-github-traffic-with-aws-serverless/index.md

 ```

 Using QuickSight, I can ingest this data and [create two datasets](https://docs.aws.amazon.com/quicksight/latest/user/create-a-data-set-s3.html).
-This requires creating a [manifest file](https://docs.aws.amazon.com/quicksight/latest/user/supported-manifest-file-format.html) that informs QuickSight on where the data is stored for each dataset.
+This requires creating a [manifest file](https://docs.aws.amazon.com/quicksight/latest/user/supported-manifest-file-format.html) that informs QuickSight as to where the data is stored for each dataset.
 We use the following manifest files for the datasets.

 For the dataset that will contain information on views, stars, forks, and clones (note that the S3 path to the CSV needs to be updated):